Audrey Truschke: Litigation

-In May 2021, the Hindu American Foundation filed a libel suit against Truschke and representatives of several other organizations in the United States District Court for the District of Columbia.
+In May 2021, the Hindu American Foundation, a Hindutva organization affiliated with the Sangh Parivar, filed a libel suit against Truschke and representatives of several other organizations in the United States District Court for the District of Columbia.
 Truschke was represented by Cornell Law School's First Amendment Clinic and Davis Wright Tremaine.
 A year and a half later, Judge Amit Mehta dismissed the suit since HAF not only failed to establish any cause of action — even assuming that their allegations were factually accurate (Note: Judge Mehta rejected that HAF had provided any evidence to support that the defenders were acting with malice, which is integral to maintainability of a defamation suit.) — but also failed to evidence that the court had any personal jurisdiction over the defendants.
 (Note: HAF requested for a discovery to bolster its jurisdictional claims; Judge Mehta denied the request for being a "fishing expedition, [..] not made in good faith.")

 A diverse group of intellectuals and academics—Akeel Bilgrami, Amitav Ghosh, Anita Desai, Cornel West, Martha Nussbaum, Nandini Sundar, Noam Chomsky, Romila Thapar, Sudipta Kaviraj, Sheldon Pollock, and Wendy Doniger among others—have condemned HAF's tactics as a strategic lawsuit against public participation to silence critics and push forward Hindutva.